heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-2-the-core-game.md

 - The Core Game establishes the fundamental interaction pattern that powers all other components of Memorativa, creating a foundation for more complex features like collaborative spaces, concept evolution tracking, and knowledge visualization [Section 2.14]

-- The game implements the **percept-triplet structure** introduced in Section 1.5, providing a concrete implementation of the three-vector approach (Archetypal, Expression, and Mundane) that addresses the curse of dimensionality in traditional vector spaces [Section 1.5]
+- The game implements the **percept-triplet structure** introduced in Section 1.3, providing a concrete implementation of the three-vector approach (Archetypal/WHAT, Expression/HOW, Mundane/WHERE) that addresses the curse of dimensionality in traditional vector spaces

-- The focus space generation process embodies the principle of **active understanding** established in Section 1.5, creating a structured environment for concept formation that aligns with Steiner's epistemological approach to adding ideal elements to perceptions [Section 1.2]
+- The focus space generation process embodies the principle of **active understanding** established in Section 1.3, creating a structured environment for concept formation that aligns with Steiner's epistemological approach to adding ideal elements to perceptions

-- By encoding player content into the three-vector structure, the Core Game practically applies the **dimensional constraint** strategy outlined in Section 1.5, sacrificing mathematical flexibility for semantic clarity while maintaining stable and interpretable relationships between concepts [Section 1.5]
+- By encoding player content into the three-vector structure with astrological mapping (planets, signs, houses), the Core Game practically applies the **dimensional constraint** strategy outlined in Section 1.3, sacrificing mathematical flexibility for semantic clarity while maintaining stable and interpretable relationships between concepts

-- The Inner Cosmos concept directly implements the **geocentric orientation** principle from Section 1.5, giving players a navigable conceptual space that mirrors the ancient "sky computer" approach to knowledge organization [Section 1.4]
+- The Inner Cosmos concept directly implements the **geocentric orientation** principle from Section 1.3, giving players a navigable conceptual space that mirrors humanity's oldest computational framework

-- The recursive transformation of concepts within the game space demonstrates the **symbolic foundations** principle introduced in Section 1.5, leveraging the power of mythology embedded in language to create a bridge between human cognition and machine computation [Section 1.5]
+- The recursive transformation of concepts within the game space demonstrates the **symbolic embedding** principle introduced in Section 1.3, leveraging culturally embedded symbolic patterns already present in language to create a bridge between human cognition and machine computation

 - The **Gas Bead Token system** creates an economic incentive structure that rewards valuable contributions while ensuring computational efficiency, creating a self-sustaining ecosystem that powers knowledge creation and transformation [7]